velkuns/game-text-engine/adr/0010-data-entities-player.md

 - age (in years)
 - notes
 - inventory (list of items with quantity & notes)
-- abilities (list of abilities, base & compound)
+- attributes (list of attributes, base & compound)

 ## Decision